Air Canada Plane

 Why it’s great: This route often retails for $3,000–$4,000 in business class.
 At 60k points, you’re getting 4–6 cpp — a dream value for premium travel.

-Ignoring Dynamic Pricing
+Watch Out for Dynamic Pricing

 How to Book Flights with Aeroplan Points